 The Agreement on the Protection and Sustainable Development of the Prespa Park Area was signed in 2010 by Greece, the Republic of North Macedonia, Albania, and the European Union.

-The border crossing point of Lemos was operated until 1967 between Greece and the Republic of North Macedonia and served the inhabitants of the region in both sides of the border.
+The border crossing point of Laimos was operated until 1967 between Greece and the Republic of North Macedonia and served the inhabitants of the region in both sides of the border.
 The border crossing was abolished and although the relations between the two countries were smooth after 1974, the border crossing has never been restored.